wlsf82/cv/README.md

 - Extreme Programming - Practices for day to day agile software development, by Daniel Wild, Dionatan Moura, Guilherme Lacerda, and Rafael Helm
 - Clean Code - A handbook of agile software craftsmanship - by Robert C. Martin
 - The Clean Coder - A code of conduct for professional programmers - by Robert C. Martin
+- Clean architecture - A craftsman's guide to software structure and design - by Robert C. Martin (currently reading)
 - The Mantra of Productivity - Improve your productivity using focus techniques and personal organisation - by Dionatan Moura
 - To The Point - A receipt for creating lean products - by Paulo Caroli
 - The Flip Manifesto - 16 counterintuitive ideas about motivation, innovation, and leadership - by Daniel H. Pink